DekinderDries/track-shared-js/60-projects/20-parkshark/README.md

     - Write your DDL (create tables,...) in a separate `.sql` file, which you also put under version control.
 - Think about security (Basic Auth. or JWT), but is doesn't have to be a priority.
     - Maybe make it a separate technical story.
+    - You can use our keycloak server (https://keycloak.switchfully.com)

 ## Technical requirements for .NET